What To Know

 This information may be labeled somewhere on the projector.
 The power consumption can also be found on the website of the manufacturers.

 Search for your particular model on the website.
-You should see the power consumption among the details provided.
+You should see the power consumption in the details provided.

 If the power consumption is stated as 80W, don’t forget that this means 80 watts per hour.